leireriel/react-exercises/README.md

 npm start
 ```

-Then, uncomment the code that you want to see<Enter>
+Then, uncomment the code that you want to see

-For example, uncomment code for HalfPage folder
+For example, uncomment code for **HalfPage** folder

 ```javascript
 import HalfPage from './HalfPage/index';
 import './HalfPage/HalfPage.css';
 ReactDOM.render(<HalfPage />, document.getElementById('root'));
 ```
-and comment code for ItemList folder
+and comment code for **ItemList** folder

 ```javascript
 // import ItemList from './ItemList/index';